bgonzalezbustamante/local-gov-indicators/README.md

 | 2019 | :white_check_mark: | :x: |  |  |  |
 | 2020 | :x: | :white_check_mark: |  |  |  |
 | 2021 | :white_check_mark: | :x: |  |  |  |

+## Metadata and Preservation

+This data set is stored with version control on a GitHub repository.
+Furthermore, a Digital Object Identifier is provided by Zenodo.
+The structure of the repository is detailed below.

+WIP

+X directories and XX files.

+In addition, this README file in Markdown `MD` format provides specific information to ensure the reusability of the data.

 ## Storage